The Real Housewives of Beverly Hills season 7: Cast

 In June 2016, Yolanda Hadid announced that she had decided to leave the series after season six.
 Hadid revealed that she wished could depart the series on higher note, alluding to last years storyline revolving around her health.
 Shortly after Hadid's departure, the network released a statement wishing her well and leaving the door open for her saying, "We wish her a full recovery and hope to see her again sometime on the show."

 On July 7, 2016, Lisa Vanderpump announced that she had considered departing the series but went on to announce her return for season seven.
 On the same day as Vanderpump's announcement of her return, Kathryn Edwards announced her departure.
 Edwards said the reason for her departure was due to prioritizing what she values most and she values time with her husband.
 She went on to say that she is very private and she valued her time on the series.
 Edwards also looks forward to watching season seven saying, "I'm dying to see what's going to happen with Vanderpump and the crew next season!"

-In August 2016, Eileen Davidson confirmed she would return for her third consecutive season.
+In August 2016, Eileen Davidson announced she would return for her third consecutive season.
 That same month, Kyle Richards was also returning to season seven, due to Bravo sharing a photo of the camera crew in her kitchen.
-Richards also went on to tease the new dynamic and shift in the series due to a new cast member.
-Richards also expressed that she would like her sister and former castmate, Kim Richards, to return to the series.
+Kyle also went on to tease the new dynamic and shift in the series due to a new cast member, and expressed that she would like her sister and former castmate, Kim Richards, to return to the series.

-In addition to the three returning housewives, it had been revealed that, Eden Sassoon, daughter of hairstylist Vidal Sassoon was filming for the upcoming season as well as former cast member Camille Grammer.
-Grammer went on to describe a party that had been filmed and in attendance was returning wives Richards and Davidson as well as season six's Erika Girardi.
+In addition to the three returning housewives, it had been revealed that Eden Sassoon, daughter of hairstylist Vidal Sassoon, was filming for the upcoming season, as well as former cast member Camille Grammer.
+Grammer went on to describe a party that had been filmed and in attendance was returning wives Kyle and Davidson as well as season six's Erika Girardi.
 Later in September, Vanderpump confirmed her close friend, Dorit Kemsley, had been filming for the seventh season, and that Glanville would not be making any appearances in the season.
 On September 19, 2016, during an interview with Access Hollywood, Kyle Richards confirmed that Sassoon would appear in a recurring capacity.
 In the same interview, Rinna also confirmed Sassoon's arrival to the series as well as confirming her own return.
 On October 27, 2016, Bravo confirmed that the seventh season would feature six housewives; this included the previously confirmed Vanderpump, Kyle Richards and Rinna.
 In the following days, Bravo official confirmed Davidson and Girardi's return.
 On November 1, 2016, Bravo announced the six wives to be featured in the seventh season would be Vanderpump, Kyle Richards, Rinna, Davidson, Girardi and newcomer Dorit Kemsley.
 In the official trailer for the season, it was revealed that former housewives Camille Grammer and Kim Richards would make guest appearances.